SDK Integrations

 return await my_router.handle(summary)

-This split keeps reusable transport code in the SDK while preserving bundle ownership of product-specific policy and UX.
+This split keeps reusable transport code in the SDK while preserving app ownership of product-specific policy and UX.